Cai Yuan and Jian Jun Xi: Two Naked Men Jump into Tracey's Bed

 Cai considered that, although Emin's work was strong, it was nevertheless institutionalised and said, "We want to push the idea further.
 Our action will make the public think about what is good art or bad art.
 We didn't have time to do a proper performance.
 I thought I should touch the bed and smell the bed."
-He had various words written in Chinese and English on his body, such as "Internationalism", "Freedom" and "Idealism".
+He had various words written in Chinese and English on his body, such as "Internationalism", "Freedom", and "Idealism".
 Xi said that the work was not interesting enough and also that he wanted to push it further, increasing its significance and sensationalism.
-Words written on his body included "Anarchism", "Idealism" and "Optimism".

 One of the words prominent along the length of Cai's torso was "Anti-Stuckism", although the Stuckists had themselves been critical of Emin's art.
-However, Cai and Xi's explanation is that they were not anti Emin's type of work (which they merely wanted to "improve"—"We are simply trying to react to the work and the self-promotion implicit in it"), but were opposed to the Stuckists, who are anti-performance art.
-According to Fiachra Gibbons of The Guardian, the event "will go down in art history as the defining moment of the new and previously unheard of Anti-Stuckist Movement."
+However, Cai and Xi's explanation is that they were not anti-Emin's type of work (which they merely wanted to "improve"—"We are simply trying to react to the work and the self-promotion implicit in it"), but were opposed to the Stuckists, who are anti-performance art.
+According to Fiachra Gibbons of The Guardian, the event "will go down in art history as the defining moment of the new and previously unheard of Anti-Stuckist Movement".

-The Tate's official pronouncement was "The work has now been restored and the exhibition will open to the public as usual at 10 a.m.", but they would not be drawn on the nature of the restoration.
+The Tate's official pronouncement was, "The work has now been restored and the exhibition will open to the public as usual at 10 a.m.", but they would not be drawn on the nature of the restoration.